hatappo/vscode-extension-vibe-notes/README.md

 ### Editing/Deleting Comments

+You can edit or delete comments in two ways:

+**Method 1: CodeLens (Inline Actions)**
+- Look for the Edit and Delete buttons that appear above lines with comments
+- Click "Edit" to modify the comment text
+- Click "Delete" to remove the comment (with confirmation)

+**Method 2: Right-click Menu**
 1. Place your cursor on a line that has a comment (indicated by blue "C" icon)
 2. Right-click to open the context menu
 3. Select "Edit Comment" to modify the comment text